Counting and Comparing Difficulties

 Generate the 2x facts by stamping finger patterns on a template like the one pictured above.
 The teacher should write the number of fingers to be stamped in the top circle.
 The student then holds out that number of fingers, dips them in paint, and stamps this quantity onto the template “two times.”
 The student should first stamp his fingers at the top of the template, then duplicate the same pattern again below it.
 From this student-centered location the student produces a concrete diagram of multiplication from his primary frame of reference.
 The process of stamping the quantity “two times” provides the student with a concrete definition of the “times: X” multiplication operation and sign.

 Strategy I: Stamp 3 two times

-Use the student’s right hand to produce patterns of two times: one, two, three or four fingers.
-Have the student dip their right hand fingers in red paint, then “stamp” the pattern twice on the red portion of the template.
+Use the student’s right hand to produce patterns of two times: one, two, three, or four fingers.
+Have the student dip his right-hand fingers in red paint, then “stamp” the pattern twice on the red portion of the template.
 The example shown above depicts stamping 2 x 3 = 6.
-Dip 3 fingers on the right hand in red paint and stamp them twice.
+Dip three fingers on the right hand in red paint and stamp them twice.

 The six red dots can be smeared into an Arabic “6” when done.

 To stamp numbers 5 and larger “two times,” the left-hand fingers will be needed.
 Dip the left-hand fingers in blue paint, then extend additional right (red) fingers necessary to match the number.
 The stamped quantities of fingerprints display a chunked depiction of the product that aligns with base ten place value.
 A blue pattern of ten will be produced on the left in the ten’s place.
 Additional red prints will be produced on the right.

 Strategy II: Stamp 8 Two Times